-Especially once you’ve gotten a Los Angeles traffic ticket, perhaps when you were already late for work, fighting traffic to get to a job you weren’t even that excited about.
+Living in LA can be a bitch sometimes.
+Especially once you’ve gotten a Los Angeles traffic ticket, perhaps when you were already late for work and fighting rush hour traffic to get to a job you weren’t even that excited about.

-But before you get too depressed, I’m going to make sure you’re even more depressed by telling you how a traffic ticket in Los Angeles can get even worse if you ignore it for too long (BUT DON’T WORRY – there is light at the end of the tunnel!).
+But before you get too depressed, I’m going to make sure you’re even more depressed by telling you how a Los Angeles traffic ticket can get even worse if you ignore it for too long (BUT DON’T WORRY – there is light at the end of the tunnel!).

 Los Angeles Traffic Ticket + FTA = Huge Headache

 At the bottom of your traffic ticket, where you signed it, is the name and address of the Los Angeles Court branch you are supposed to report to, with a due date written next to it.

 You have to pay your traffic ticket, or request a court date, on or before the date written at the bottom of your citation.

 If you haven’t missed that date yet, you can pay the ticket or request a court date on the LA Traffic Ticket website here.

 However, if you failed to pay your ticket or calendar a future court date in time, your ticket will be sent to a collections agency called GC Services.
 GC Services is a private company that collects money owed on unpaid tickets for the Los Angeles County Superior Court.